sylvhama/howtotestyourwebappa11y/slides.md

 ## Responsive Design

 - Mobiles and Tablets also have screen readers!
-- Resizing or zooming might trigger "mobile" layout;
+- Resizing or zooming might trigger the "mobile" layout;
 - Each major browser has a Responsive Design Mode.

 ---